danawoodman/cng/README.md

-# 🔭 cng - run commands on file change
+# 🔭 cng - run commands on file ChaNGes

 > Run commands on file change using glob patterns, heavily inspired by the excellent [onchange][onchange], but written in Go.